PolarCoasts/RHIB_ADCP_processing/README.md

 ## Credits
 The RHIB_ADCP_processing package is based heavily on the ROSE_code package developed by Dylan Winters.
 Many of the low level functions are nearly exactly as he wrote them.
 The current package represents an overhaul of the code framework by Bridget Ovall to update, simplify, consolidate, and debug the package.
+Additional capability was added for identifying features in beam data and locating them in space.